 #1 Standards and Procedures Must be Properly Outlined

 A code of conduct is crucial to all companies, and it must apply to all employees, no matter the tier.
 It should also apply to contract labor or any other person who does work on behalf of the company.
-This code of conduct should outline the desired culture within the company, and it should spell out the ethical expectations of compliance and integrity.
+This code of conduct should outline the desired culture of ethics within the company, and it should spell out the ethical expectations of compliance and integrity.
 It will be one of the most important methods of communicating the expectations and show the commitment the executive management team has to see them met.
 The code of conduct should include the company mission statement, the goals of the company, and the values of the company.
 It should also spell out the compliance standards, and the penalties for not adhering to them.
 Employees should declare an understanding of this code in writing.

 #2 Conduct Effective Training Programs